Share this article

 Faster data-driven decisions

 Using business analytics is one of the most practical ways to cut down unnecessary costs and control your budget.
+By analyzing spending patterns and identifying areas of inefficiency, organizations can streamline their operations, reducing waste and improving profitability.

-What are the different types of Business Analytics
+What are the different types of business analytics?

 Descriptive analytics:Â is a method that helps to track KPIs (key performance indicators) to understand business performance.
 It reveals important insights related to sales, marketing, and budgeting.